mongodb/docs/source/includes/considerations-edit-deployment.rst

 If you run or upgrade to MongoDB 3.0 or later and modify the MongoDB storage engine, |mms| shuts down and restarts the MongoDB process.
-For a multi-member replica set, |mms| performs a rolling :term:`initial sync` of each member.
+For a multi-member replica set, |mms| performs a rolling :opsmgr:`inital sync </reference/glossary/#term-initial-sync>` of each member.

 |mms| creates backup directories during the migration from one storage
 engine to the other if the host has adequate disk space.
 If disk space is insufficient, no backups are taken. |mms| *does not* delete the backup directories once the migration is complete.
 You can keep or delete the previous backup directories.
-The backup directories are located in  the :program:`mongod`'s data directory.
+The backup directories are located in  the :manual:`mongod </reference/program/mongod/#mongodb-binary-bin.mongod>`'s data directory.

 .. example::